 Also of interest is that South Salem has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in South Salem is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Polish.